Stoyan83/Stoyan83/README.md

 # Hello there 👋
 ### I have degree in pharmcy.
 ### Have been working for many years as pharmacy manager.
-### Recently I found out that I like more to code than selling drugs with prescription!
+### Recently I found out that I like more to code than to sell drugs with prescription!
 So here I am.
 ### 🌱 I am currently studying at SoftUni.
 ### 🔭 I’m currently working on my own projects.
 <br><br><br>